kabojnk/densities/README.md

 This command line utility will generate images for the various Android device screen densities.
 It is meant to do batch processing, but allows for per-file configuration options.
 It works with any format supported by [ImageMagick](http://www.imagemagick.org/script/formats.php), and will generate for the following screen densities: mdpi, hdpi, xhdpi, xxhdpi and xxxhdpi.

+densities.js addresses a problem unique to Android development, due to the overwhleming variety of Android devices out there boasting different screen sizes and pixel densities.
+For more information, check out the Android article (Supporting multiple screens)[http://developer.android.com/guide/practices/screens_support.html].

 # Quick Usage

     ./densities.js [source directory] [output directory]